-The first fired Apprentice candidate speaks out about ‘uncomfortable’ Tim moment
+Fired Apprentice candidate calls out Tim Campbell for comment made to Lord Sugar

 Things didn’t work out well for Harry Mahmood, the 35-year-old regional operations manager from the West Midlands.
 Harry was sent home after a tense showdown with candidates Akshay Thakrar and Akeem Bundu-Kamara.

-Following Harry’s firing, we spoke to the candidate about his frustrations over being the first to leave, being scapegoated for being “bubbly” and his confusion over a Karren Brady moment being cut from the episode.
+Following Harry’s firing, we spoke to the candidate about his frustrations over being the first to leave, being scapegoated for being “bubbly” and a comment made about him by Lord Sugar’s aide, former winner Tim Campbell, in the episode.

 This series has been a long time coming.
 When did you film it?